michaldarda/parcel-rails/README.md

 parcel: bin/rails parcel:serve
 ```

+Then run `foreman start`

 ### Production

 Gem hooks up to the `assets:precompile` and `assets:clobber`, so no special setup is required.

+You can start parcel's compilation process manually by running

+    rake parcel:compile

 ### Including in views